Skip to content

 About NSClient++

 NSClient++ (nscp) aims to be a simple yet powerful and flexible monitoring daemon.
-It was built for Nagios/Icinga/Naemon, but nothing in the daemon is Nagios/Icinga specific and it can and is used in many other scenarios where you want to receive/distribute check metrics.
-It is entirely possible to use it stand alone as well as the core monitoring system though that is not recommended as it is rather limited.
+It was built for Nagios/Icinga/Naemon, but nothing in the daemon is specific to those systems, and it is used in many other scenarios where check metrics need to be collected, forwarded or acted upon.
+NSClient++ can also run standalone as the central monitoring system, though that is not recommended — the built-in scheduling and alerting are intentionally minimal compared to a dedicated monitoring server.

 What does it do?